Telephone interviews are a screening process—a way to weed out too many candidates. So they’re looking for reasons to mark you off the list.

 Talking About Money

 In general, it’s always too early to talk about money until you have an offer in your hand—they’ve decided they want you, and price is a secondary consideration.
 I know it doesn’t always work out that way, but that’s the ideal.
 The farther you can put off that money question, the better.
 That means that the phone interview is way, way, way too early to be talking about money.
 You should never bring it up yourself, and if they bring it up, your goal is to deflect.
-Learn how to handle salary negotiations, even from that first question, here: Salary Negotiations Webinar.
+See how to answer interview questions about salary.